-Work on these skills to increase customer loyalty and grow your business.
+These customer service skills will increase customer loyalty and grow your business.

 How many times have you walked away from a support experience and thought “Damn, that rep really had some serious customer service skills.”?

-But behind the scenes, there are only a handful of support skills that make the difference between an average customer support professional, and one who makes customers feel fantastic about the help they got.
+Behind the scenes of every customer service interaction, there are a handful of main customer service skills that make the difference between an average support rep, and one who makes customers feel like they’ve experienced truly exceptional customer service.

-Below, you’ll find a list of five absolutely essential skills for customer loyalty and happiness, along with research-backed tips and examples for how to develop those skills across your whole team.
+Today, we’re going to talk about five essential customer service skills that will cultivate loyalty and happiness, along with tips and examples for how to develop them across your whole team.

 Customer Service Skill #1: Empathy

-Empathy gets thrown around a lot in support training, and for good reason: it might be the single most important customer service skill to develop—with “skill” being the key word here.
+Empathy is discussed a lot in support training, and for good reason: it might be the single most important customer service skill to develop—with “skill” being the key word here.

 How to Develop Empathy